billfitzgerald/infosec-primer/browser_prep.md

 </figure>
 </div>

-By setting your browser to open to a blank page, you ensure that no extraneous cookies or trackers get accidentally when you open your browser to start testing.
+By setting your browser to open to a blank page, you ensure that no extraneous cookies or trackers get set accidentally when you open your browser to start testing.

 ## <a name="h.browser-history"></a>D2 Clear History